actionprojecteu/azotea-client/README.md

 This allows more automation, as all subdirectories will be traversed.
 We recommend using a scheme like `YYYY-MM-DD` for the subdirectories.
 Directoris will be processed with descendent order, that is, from the most recent name (i.e. 2021-11-02) to the least recent one.

+CSV file generation in batch mode is done by using `azotool`

 # Automation